-Elder Law is simply estate planning for those persons who are age 55-60 or above, or for those persons who are afflicted with a disability or other illness or condition.
-Put another way, generally Elder Law is estate planning for older adults who do not have taxable estates (i.e. do not have an estate exceeding one million dollars ($1,000,000.00), although occasionally there are exceptions to this rule of thumb, usually concerning individuals who have estates up to two million dollars ($2,000,000.00) but who are concerned about asset protection in the “Medicaid” context).
-Described yet another way, the Elder Law client is an older client whose chief concern is disability and long-term care planning, not estate tax avoidance.
-Our Elder Law clients generally do not have estate tax problems – they have long-term care problems and asset preservation problems, as well as incapacity management problems.
+Elder Law is estate planning for those persons who are ages 55 or above, or for those persons who have a disability or illness.
+Put another way, generally Elder Law is estate planning for older adults who do not have taxable estates but who are concerned about asset protection in the “Medicaid” context.
+An Elder Law consultation help address older clients concerns regarding disability and long-term care planning rather than estate tax avoidance.
+Our Elder Law clients generally do not have estate tax problems - they have long-term care and asset preservation concerns, as well as incapacity management needs.
 In modern law practice, Elder Law also includes the following areas: Medical Assistance (Medicaid) planning, special needs planning, asset protection, nursing home selection and placement, fiduciary representation, guardianship, Veterans benefits, and Social Security issues (SSDI and SSI).

 What is an Elder Law attorney?

 Elder Law attorneys are not just lawyers, they are counselors.
 A good Elder Law attorney is empathetic to the needs of clients and the situations they face.
 This “practice with empathy” approach is what distinguishes Elville & Associates, as our focus is on following: the individual, problem solving and solutions, comprehensive counseling, use of the “planning team” concept, including the strategic use of geriatric care professionals, and more.